atrn/dcc/README.md

 and mostly likely other UNIX systems that use gcc, clang or similar.

 `dcc` has not really been used _in anger_ and I expect many changes if it is used more extensively.
+There are many areas where I've just hacked things in, e.g. frameworks on MacOS, which would be better expressed in a more structured manner, i.e. more comprehensive abstracted interfaces to the compiler and other tools to remove the platform-specific conditiona.

 ## License